-My research interests in Latin American history fall in two fields: 20th century Chilean history, specifically the Allende government, the Pinochet dictatorship, and questions of historical memory, and the U.S.-Mexico border.
+My research interests in Latin American history fall in two fields: 20th century Chilean history, specifically the Allende government, the Pinochet dictatorship, and questions of historical memory, and the U.S.-Mexico border and immigration.
 I also carry out an active research agenda on issues of higher education pedagogy, both in the field of history and in terms of museum education.

 “Salvador Allende.”
 In The Oxford Research Encyclopedia of Latin American History.
 Ed.
 William Beezley.
 New York: Oxford University Press.

 “The Historiography of Feminicide in Ciudad Juárez: Critical and Revisionist Approaches,” Forum for Interamerican Research 8.2 (Sep 2015): 20-45.

 “Singing a New History: Pathways to Learning in a Liberal Arts Setting,” in Susan McWilliams and John E. Seery, eds., The Best Kind of College: An Insiders’ Guide to America’s Small Liberal Arts Colleges (Albany: SUNY Press, 2015): 157-163.

 "How to Navigate an 'Upside-Down' World: Using Images in the History Classroom," in Deandra Little, Peter Felten, and Chad Berry, eds, New Directions in Teaching and Learning (San Francisco: Jossey-Bass), New Directions in Teaching and Learning 141 (Spring 2015): 53-65.

 “Transfer: Learning in and Through the Academic Museum,” in Advancing Engagement: A Handbook for Academic Museums, Vol. III, Stefanie S. Jandl and Mark S. Gold, eds.
 (Edinburgh, UK and Cambridge, MA: MuseumsEtc, 2015), pp. 28-63.
 Co-authored with Liliana Milkova.